 Shipment costs: For shipments within the USA, add $5 per disk for USPS Priority mail.
 For shipments outside the USA, add $5 per disk for USPS first-class air mail.

-The IDHCS has developed explicit policy and fees relating to the borrowing of specimens from the SRA and CA collections for the purpose of producing images for commercial or business use.
+The IDHCS has developed explicit policy and fees relating to the borrowing of specimens from the skull collections for the purpose of producing images for commercial or business use.
 Fees are for one-time, non-exclusive use, world rights, in one language only.
 With respect to electronic media, "one-time use" means that once an electronic product has been published, distributed or exhibited, you may not subsequently reformat, redesign, or otherwise alter the disk or screens on which the image appears, nor re-use the image in other products, nor allow others to use it.
 Digital reproductions used for advertising or product sample purposes must have a final resolution no greater than 72 dpi.
 Similar restrictions and fees apply to the on-site capturing of images (photographs, CT scans, X-rays or videotaping) or the use of Available Image Reproductions (see below) for commercial or business purposes.
 Copyright of all images taken by the commercial/business use entity or provided by the IDHCS to that entity is held by the University of the Pacific.
 Image production for commercial/business use is permitted with the following requirements and restrictions: